coleyr/PaintedLake/content/posts/why-i-killed-him.md

 ---
-title: 'Why I Killed Him'
+title: "Why I Killed Him"
 date: 2020-03-23
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---